AditiChowdhury16/AditiChowdhury16/README.md

 - 🔭 Hey I'm Aditi Chowdhury
 - 🌱 I’m currently a Final Year Student at KIIT University
-- 👯 I’m looking to collaborate on projects
+- 👯 Currently working in Bulls eye outsourcing as an IT Intern.
 - 💬 creative and Aspiring
 - 📫 How to reach me:
 [![LinkedIn](www.linkedin.com/in/aditi-chowdhury1612)